mnuccioarpae/apg/README.md

-# README for CLI2 #
+# README for APG #

-CLI2 is a PrettyGoodCommandLine interface for component control and management in PostgreSQL environments.
+APG is a A Pretty Good CLI for component control in PostgreSQL environments.

 ## Usage ##
 ```
-pgc command [component] [options]
+apg command [component] [options]
 ```

 ## Informational Commands ##